microsoft/playwright/docs/src/api/class-response.md

 ## async method: Response.headerValue
 - returns: <[null]|[string]>

 Returns the first value of the header matching the name.
 The name is case insensitive.
-If multiple headers have the same name, for example `set-cookie`, the first is returned.
+If multiple headers have the same name, for example `set-cookie`, the they are returned as a list separated by `, `.
 If no header is found, `null` is returned.

 ### param: Response.headerValue.name
 - `name` <[string]>